Our children are amazingly adaptive to change but moving home isn’t always something they cope well with.

 - Be honest with your children.
 As soon as your move has been confirmed tell them about it and explain the reasons for it.

 - Be positive.
-Even if you have some doubts about moving make sure that you emphasise the positive aspects.
+Even if you have some doubts about moving make sure that you emphasize the positive aspects.
 For example, tell them they will be living near the sea or country, or in a city that is filled with exciting places to visit.

 - If possible, take the children to see the new house and ask them which bedrooms they would like.
 If your children are old enough, let them choose how their room will be decorated.